The Call for Entries for the 2017 Masterschool is now open!

 How it works?

-• In the fourth and final workshop after the pitching, the teams are debriefed about the Leipzig pitch results and assisted in designing their finance and launch strategies.
+In the fourth and final workshop after the pitching, the teams are debriefed about the Leipzig pitch results and assisted in designing their finance and launch strategies.

 Each workshop takes place in a different European city and addresses a different aspect of international production.
 Click here for a breakdown of what each workshop covers and please refer to the FAQ Section for further queries.

-Each team will have a specially-chosen Mentor assigned, chosen from among the most distinguished TV executives in the industry.
-They will act as the team's trusted guide, advising on the best way to develop the idea to appeal to global audiences and funders.
+Each team will have a specially-chosen Mentor assigned, coming with extensive knowledge in storytelling.
+They will act as the team's trusted guide, advising on the best way to develop the idea to appeal to global audiences.

-Each project will also have a Tutor, an industry commissioner or executive producer with a broadcaster.
+Each project will also have a Tutor, an industry commissioner or executive producer working for a broadcaster.
 Their role is to bring the market intelligence to the project to ensure its relevance to and success in the international market.
 The Tutors are also there to help with networking opportunities.

 Who is it for?

-Director/producer teams from across Europe and international projects.
-Find further information on specific countries in our FAQ page.
+Find further information on specific countries in our FAQ Section for further queries.

 We are looking for…

-• All types of factual media, especially television series, creative docs, multiplatform or two-screen formats;
+• All types of documentaries, especially television series, creative docs, multiplatform, web, VR

-• Genre films, such as history, science, arts, wildlife, natural history, environment or human interest, etc. • Great documentary story ideas, suitable for multiplatform exploitation
+• All genres, such as history, science, arts, wildlife, natural history, environment or human interest, etc. • Great documentary story ideas, suitable for multiplatform exploitation

 NOTE: Projects that have already been pitched at an international pitch event are ineligible.
 The pitch at the Leipzig Networking Days must be a PREMIERE.